Diplomats: Progress made in Vienna at Iran nuclear talks | Politics

 It was the first official meeting since Iran's hard-line judiciary chief won a landslide victory in the country's presidential election last week.

 Enrique Mora, the European Union official who chaired the final meeting of the sixth round of talks between Russia, China, Germany, France, Britain and Iran, told reporters that ''we are closer to a deal, but we are not still there.”
-“We have made progress on a number of technical issues,'' Mora added. ”We have now more clarity on technical documents - all of them quite complex - and that clarity allows us to have also a great idea of what the political problems are.''
-He did not further elaborate on the nature of the technical issues.
+“We have made progress on a number of technical issues,'' Mora added. ”We have now more clarity on technical documents — all of them quite complex — and that clarity allows us to have also a great idea of what the political problems are.''
+He did not elaborate.

 Top Russian representative Mikhail Ulyanov said the members of the Joint Comprehensive Plan of Action, or JCPOA, ''took stock of the significant progress made at the Vienna talks, including at the sixth round, and decided to make a break to allow participants to consult with their capitals in preparation for what is supposed to be the final round of negotiations.”
 “There are a few controversial points which require political decisions.
 Apparently diplomatic efforts to find common language have been almost fully exhausted.
 So the time has come for political decisions,” Ulyanov added.